-Changes Acted On For All Reporting Groups
+- 2. Changes Acted On For SNAP AG's - a.

-a.
 Information Verified Upon Receipt

 Action must be taken for all AG's when information is received from a source that is considered verified upon receipt.
-Verified upon receipt means that the information is not questionable and the provider is the primary source of the information.
+Verified upon receipt sources are not subject to independent verification and the provider is the primary source of the information.
 The only sources considered verified upon receipt are:

-- BENDEX and SDX from SSA - COLA Mass Change and Mass Change reports in Appendix B - SAVE from INS - Unemployment Compensation from WV BEP - Workers' Compensation from WV Workers' Compensation - FSE&T's information that a client did not comply with work requirements - IFM's determination of an IPV - Notification of application for benefits in another state b.
+- BENDEX and SDX from SSA - COLA Mass Change and reports in Appendix B - SAVE from INS and 40 Qualifying Quarters information from SSA - Unemployment Compensation from WV BEP data exchange - Workers' Compensation from WV Workers' Compensation data exchange b.
 Changes Which are Considered Reported

+- SNAP E&T's information that a client did not comply with work requirements - IFM's determination of an IPV - Notification of application for benefits in another state